 Content: A tale of two massive media libraries

-Having been in the streaming business as long as Netflix has, it makes sense that its library would dwarf most, if not all of the competition.
-While Netflix has had a noticeable bite taken out of its library with Disney opting not to extend its contracts, Netflix still has over 47,000 episodes of television shows and over 4,000 movies.
-At launch, Disney+ will have about 7,500 episodes of television shows and about 500 movies, less than a fifth the size of Netflix's library.
+Having been in the streaming business as long as Netflix has, it makes sense that its library would dwarf most, if not all, of the competition.
+While Netflix has had a noticeable bite taken out of its library with Disney opting not to extend its contracts, Netflix still has more than 47,000 episodes of television shows and over 4,000 movies.
+Disney Plus launched with 7,500 episodes of television shows and about 500 movies, less than a fifth the size of Netflix's library, but is only growing.

 |TV series available||7,500+ episodes||47,000+ episodes|